What is Chronic Pain?

 At HUM, we begin all of our services with a comprehensive assessment to identify the client’s needs.
 Completion of the comprehensive assessment is necessary to determine the diagnoses and develop an effective treatment plan.

-After the assessment is completed, we use a psychotherapeutic approach for counselling.
+After the assessment is completed, we use a psychotherapeutic approach for ongoing counselling.
 Psychotherapy is a general term referring to therapeutic interaction or treatment between a trained professional and a client, patient, family, couple, or group.
 The problems addressed vary in nature and degree.

 Psychotherapy aims to increase the individual’s sense of his/her own well-being.
 At HUM, we use a range of techniques based on experiential relationship building, dialogue, communication and behavior change that are designed to improve the mental health of a client or patient and improve relationships with others.